tamanna83/tamannasaxena/Challenge 3/Readme.md

+This folder contains the following challenge

+Challenge #3

 We have a nested object, we would like a function that you pass in the object and a key and get back the value.
 How this is implemented is up to you.
+Example Inputs
+object = {“a”:{“b”:{“c”:”d”}}}
+key = a/b/c

-Given an object
+object = {“x”:{“y”:{“z”:”a”}}}

-{"a":{"b":{"c":"d"}}}
-and the key =
+key = x/y/z

-a/b/c

-the function to return

-d
+value = a

-First things first - Why Node?
+## First things first - Why Node?

-Node is just a javascript code that doesn't have stringly typed data structures, which makes it hard and every fucntion input needs to be validated befofe doing any compute on it.
+>Node is just a javascript code that doesn't have stringly typed data structures, which makes it hard and every fucntion input needs to be validated befofe doing any compute on it.
 I found it challenging to ensure that all the edge cases are covered during the input validation

-Approach
+# Approach

 Define a function that takes two parameters named

-object : the full JSON object keys : an Array of keys in the order
+> object : the full JSON object
+> keys : an Array of keys in the order

-Assumptions
+ # Assumptions

-There will be at least one key to search
+ - There will be at least **one key** to search
-Any invalid key will return null
+ - Any invalid key will return **null**
-The Keys are given in the order as it would appear in the JSON tree Testing
+ - The Keys are given in the order as it would appear in the JSON tree

+ # Testing

 I am going to use Mocha javascript testing framework to do the unit testing

-Compute complexity
+# Compute complexity

-Space Complexity O(1)
+ - Space Complexity **O(1)**
-Time Complexity O(N) where N is the depth of the tree.
+ - Time Complexity **O(N)** where **N** is the depth of the tree.

-Environment
+ # Environment

-Clone the project
+ - Clone the project
-Install dependencies
+ - Install dependencies
-npm install
+ >npm install

-Test the project
+ - Test the project
-npm test
+ >npm test